24 Jan 2022

 Paper income tax self assessment returns for 2021/22 must be filed for individuals, trustees and partnerships which include one or more individuals if the taxpayer’s circumstances do not fall within one of the exclusions.

 If HMRC has not already issued a notice to file a 2021/22 self assessment income tax return, the return must be filed within three months from the date of the notice, whether the return is electronic or paper.

-An individual who submits a paper self assessment return for 2021/22 must do so by 31 October 2022 if they wish HMRC to collect the tax due through their future PAYE code.
+Individuals submitting a paper self-assessment return for 2021/22 must do so by 31 October 2022 if they wish HMRC to collect the tax due through their future PAYE code.

 Employers must submit Form P46 (Car) to report cars first provided during the quarter to 5 October 2022.

 Last day for a person to submit an electronic self-assessment return for 2021/22 if they wish HMRC to collect the tax due through their future PAYE code where the taxpayer owes less than £3,000.